 E1.
 Is there freedom of assembly?
 4 / 4

 The constitution provides for freedom of assembly, and the government generally respects this right.

 E2.
 Is there freedom for nongovernmental organizations, particularly those that are engaged in human rights–and governance-related work?
 4 / 4

-Civil society is robust, with a range of domestic and international interest groups engaged in political processes.
+Civil society is robust, with a range of domestic and international interest groups operating freely.

 E3.
 Is there freedom for trade unions and similar professional or labor organizations?
 3 / 4

 Labor unions are well organized and politically active, though union membership has declined in recent years.
 Strikes are legal and occur frequently.
 The law contains a provision allowing the labor minister to petition the courts to end any strike deemed detrimental to national interests.
 Walkouts by workers considered essential, including hospital staff, firefighters, and telecommunication workers, are punishable by up to three years in prison and fines.
 The government threatened to impose criminal penalties in September 2018 prior to a series of strikes in protest against the planned closure of the Petrotrin refinery.

 F. RULE OF LAW: 9 / 16